Anubhab17/STXGCN/README.md

 # **Folders**

-""
-data
-"" contains the cleaned data of the air pollutants along with the
+- 'data' contains the cleaned data of the air pollutants along with the